Vincennes Trace: History

+The route of the Vincennes Buffalo Trace in southern Indiana, which provided a route for buffalo to cross from the Illinois prairies to the Kentucky grasslands via the woods of southern Indiana, crossing the Ohio at the Falls of the Ohio.

 The Trace was created by millions of migrating bison that were numerous in the region from the Great Lakes to the Piedmont of North Carolina.
 It was part of a greater buffalo migration route that extended from present-day Big Bone Lick State Park in Kentucky, through Bullitt's Lick, south of present-day Louisville, and across the Falls of the Ohio River to Indiana, then northwest to Vincennes, before crossing the Wabash River into Illinois.
 The trail was well known among the area's natives and used for centuries.
 It later became known and used by European traders and white settlers who crossed the Ohio River at the Falls and followed the Trace overland to the western territories.
 It is considered to be the most important of the early traces leading to the Illinois country.

 In Indiana the Trace's main line split into several smaller trails that converged north of Jasper, near several large ponds, or mud holes, where buffalo would wallow.
 Due to the large number of buffalo that used the Trace, the well-worn path was twelve to twenty feet wide in places.
 Various trails also converged around a major salt lick, probably near present-day French Lick, Indiana.
 The Trace crossed the White River at several points, including places near the present-day towns of Petersburg and Portersville, Indiana.
 After a major crossing at the Wabash River, the Trace split into separate trails that led west across Illinois to the Mississippi River or north to what would become Chicago.
 In Chicago, the Trace is called Vincennes Avenue, and after state-funded improvements and straightening, parts became State Street.

 The Trace across southern Indiana became integral to early development.
 Two main areas of early settlement in the Indiana Territory were made along it: Vincennes to the west and Clark's Grant in the south.
 In the early 18th century, the French developed colonial posts in the Illinois Country by moving down the Mississippi and into its tributaries.
 In 1732 François-Marie Bissot, Sieur de Vincennes, founded a trading post near the Trace's Wabash River crossing; it developed as the town of Vincennes.
 After the American Revolutionary War, in the late 1780s the U.S. government granted land in New York, Ohio and Indiana to veterans as payment for service.
 The US granted "so many acres of land" to George Rogers Clark and his men for their military service in the Illinois campaign against the British during the Revolutionary War.
 It became known as Clark's Grant.
 George Rogers Clark used the Trace to return to the Louisville area after his Illinois Campaign.